richardelms/spil_event_unity_plugin/README.md

 <h3>2: Init the SDK</h3>

 Create an empty game object in the first scene of your game (Splash or loading/initialisation screen) and attach the script named Spil.cs to it.
 The script can be found in the imported Spilgames folder.
+On Android, also enter your project ID to the gameobject.

 <h3>3: Track events</h3>